-2020 was a season to remember for the Noles as they finished the season with a perfect record.
-The Seminoles went a perfect 8-0, earning a share of the ACC Regular Season title and the No. 1 seed in the ACC Tournament.
+2020 was a season to remember for the Noles as they finished the fall season with a perfect record.
+The Seminoles went a perfect 8-0 in the regular-season, earning a share of the ACC regular season title and the No. 1 seed in the ACC Tournament.
 Florida State earned wins over three ranked teams including No. 11 Virginia (4-3), No. 5 Duke (1-0) and No. 3 Clemson (2-0).
 FSU went on to run their way through the ACC Tournament shutting out No. 12 Notre Dame 2-0 in the first round and then No. 6 Duke 4-0 in the Semifinals.
 Florida State would go on to win their seventh ACC Tournament Championship with a 3-2 win over No. 1 North Carolina.
 Florida State dominated their opponents throughout the year, outscoring their opponents 34-6, including eight shutouts in 11 games.

-Krikorian earned his fifth ACC Coach of the Year honor in 2020 as he had what many consider to be Florida State’s best team in program history.
+Krikorian earned his fifth ACC Coach of the Year honor in 2020 and the coaching staff was named the United Soccer Coaches Staff of the Year as he had what many consider to be Florida State’s best team in program history.
 Malia Berkely was named the ACC Defensive Player of the Year for the second straight, making her the first player in ACC history to win back-to-back Player of the Year honors.
 Jaelin Howell was named ACC Midfielder of the Year, making it the second straight season a Seminole earned such honor.
 Florida State earned a league-high 10 spots on the All-ACC teams, including three on the first team (Berkely, Howell and Yujie Zhao).
 Yujie Zhao became the third Seminole to be named to the All-ACC First Team three times.
 The Seminoles also had three on the All-ACC Second Team – Clara Robbins, Emily Madril and Cristina Roque.
 Jenna Nighswonger was the only Nole named to the All-ACC Third Team.
 Florida State also placed three on the All-ACC Freshman Team – Roque, Jody Brown and Kaitlyn Zipay.

 Earning the 2018 NCAA Championship was a complete team effort, as the Seminoles played with 14 different starting lineups through the 27 matches of the season due to a combination of injuries, international call-ups and illnesses.
 Nineteen of the 23 players that saw game action on the year earned at least one start and no lineup combination was used more than six times on the year.